-Metal used in construction must be properly protected from corrosion.
+Like all metal used in construction, fasteners and connectors must be properly protected from corrosion.
 The potential for corrosion of fasteners (e.g. nails, screws, bolts, nuts and washers) and connectors (e.g. joist hangers, straps, hinges, post anchors and truss plates) in contact with pressure-treated wood varies by preservative system and end-use exposure.
 For example, wood treated with non-copper based waterborne preservatives, such as SBX, PTI and EL2, is less corrosive overall than wood treated with copper-based preservatives.
 Also, wood treated with micronized copper preservatives, such as MCA and μCA, is less corrosive overall than wood treated with dissolved copper preservatives, such as ACQ, CA and CCA.
 In addition, interior, dry environments are less conducive to corrosion than exterior, wet environments.
 Particularly severe environments include swimming pools, below-grade foundations, saltwater exposure, trapped water and other environments that allow for constant, repetitive or long periods of wet conditions.

 It is important to follow specific recommendations from preservative and hardware manufacturers, but the following provides some general guidance: